AdobeDocs/experience-manager-65.en/help/assets/launch.md

 **BEFORE YOU BEGIN**

-If you have not done so already, Adobe recommends that you thoroughly review all documentation prior to this section so you understand the complete integration.
+If you have not already done so, Adobe recommends that you thoroughly review all documentation before this section so you understand the complete integration.

 This section explains the configuration steps that are necessary to integrate Dynamic Media viewers with Adobe Analytics and Adobe Analytics for Audio and Video.
-While use of the Dynamic Media Viewers extension for other purposes in Experience Platform Launch is possible, such scenarios not covered in this documentation.
+While use of the Dynamic Media Viewers extension for other purposes in Experience Platform Launch is possible, such scenarios are not covered in this documentation.

-You will configure the integration in the following Adobe products:
+You are going to use the following Adobe products to configure your integration:

-* Adobe Analytics - you will configure tracking variables and reports.
+* Adobe Analytics - used to configure tracking variables and reports.
-* Experience Platform Launch - you will define a Property, one or more Rules, and one or more Data Elements to enable viewer tracking.
+* Experience Platform Launch - used to define a Property, one or more Rules, and one or more Data Elements to enable viewer tracking.

-Additionally, if this integration solution is used with AEM Sites, the following configuration also needs to be done:
+Also, if this integration solution is used with Experience Manager Sites, the following configuration must also be done:

 * [!DNL Adobe I/O] Console - integration is created for Experience Platform Launch.
-* AEM author node - IMS configuration and Experience Platform Launch cloud configuration.
+* Experience Manager author node - IMS configuration and Experience Platform Launch cloud configuration.

 As part of the configuration, be sure you have access to a company in Adobe Experience Cloud that has Adobe Analytics and Experience Platform Launch already enabled.